Richard Menjívar

-Richard "Richie" Guillermo Menjivar Peraza (born October 31, 1990) is a professional footballer who plays as a midfielder.
+Richard "Richie" Guillermo Menjívar Peraza (born October 31, 1990) is a professional footballer who plays as a midfielder.
 Born in the United States, he represented the El Salvador national team.

 Career

-After spending his college career at University of Evansville and Cal State Bakersfield, Menjivar spent time with amateur side Cal FC during their dramatic 2012 Lamar Hunt U.S. Open Cup run which saw them defeat Kitsap Pumas, Wilmington Hammerheads and Portland Timbers before suffering a 5–0 defeat to Seattle Sounders FC in the Round of 16.
+After spending his college career at University of Evansville and Cal State Bakersfield, Menjívar spent time with amateur side Cal FC during their dramatic 2012 Lamar Hunt U.S. Open Cup run which saw them defeat Kitsap Pumas, Wilmington Hammerheads and Portland Timbers before suffering a 5–0 defeat to Seattle Sounders FC in the Round of 16.

-On 8 February 2013, Menjivar joined the Atlanta Silverbacks of the NASL, helping the team win the 2013 Spring Championship.
+On 8 February 2013, Menjívar joined the Atlanta Silverbacks of the NASL, helping the team win the 2013 Spring Championship.
 At the end of the entire season, he was awarded a spot on the league's 2013 best XI.

 In February 2014, after trialing with the Portland Timbers, he signed with the San Antonio Scorpions.

-On April 29, 2015, Menjivar was traded to the Tampa Bay Rowdies in exchange for defender Brad Rusin.
+On April 29, 2015, Menjívar was traded to the Tampa Bay Rowdies in exchange for defender Brad Rusin.
 Menjivar's contract with the Rowdies expired on December 16, 2015.

-Menjivar signed with NASL expansion team Rayo OKC on February 25, 2016.
+Menjívar signed with NASL expansion team Rayo OKC on February 25, 2016.

 International

-Menjivar has represented the United States in the under-18 level and was also on El Salvador's Olympic Qualifying roster in 2012.
+Menjívar has represented the United States in the under-18 level and was also on El Salvador's Olympic Qualifying roster in 2012.

-On January 18, 2013, Menjivar made his senior debut for El Salvador in their opening match of the 2013 Copa Centroamericana which resulted in a 1–1 draw with Honduras.
+On January 18, 2013, Menjívar made his senior debut for El Salvador in their opening match of the 2013 Copa Centroamericana which resulted in a 1–1 draw with Honduras.
 On September 7, 2014, he scored his first international goal against Honduras in a group stage match during the 2014 Copa Centroamericana.